CONDUCT PROCESS ROLES

 The appeal panel will receive information about any past conduct matters in which the respondent was found responsible for violating the code.
 In cases where the respondent is an organization, conduct history will be provided for the previous four academic years.
 The appellant will have access to all information provided to the appeal panel.

 Appeal meetings are closed meetings.
 The panel’s deliberations are not recorded.
-The interim dean of students or designee will attend as a non-voting participant to ensure procedural integrity.
+The dean of students or designee will attend as a non-voting participant to ensure procedural integrity.
 No one else will be present unless the panel determines a meeting with the appellant, another involved party, the panel chair or case administrator, or any witnesses is/are necessary.
 In cases where others are invited to provide information or answer questions, the proceedings will be recorded so long as those individuals are in the room.
 The appellant, and any other party granted an equal opportunity to appeal, may be present any time the proceedings are being recorded.
 An appellant may request a meeting with the appeal panel, but the panel is not obligated to allow it if it is deemed unnecessary.
 Any time the appellant is present, the appellant may be accompanied by an adviser chosen from the student body, faculty, or administrative officers of the College (it is the student’s responsibility to obtain the adviser.)
 The purpose of the adviser is to advise the student, and the adviser may not directly address anyone else, including the panel or witnesses.

 The appeal panel shall limit itself to reviewing the case in light of the specific ground(s) raised by the appellant.
 The appeal meeting is not a new hearing, but the panel will have a record of the case at its disposal.
 The appeal panel has the authority to uphold, reverse, increase the sanction, or modify the decision of a case administrator or board panel, or to refer the matter back to the original case administrator or original board panel for a rehearing.
 The appeal panel’s decision is final and there is no additional opportunity for appeal.